Clavibacter sepedonicus (potato ring rot)

 Means of Movement and DispersalTop of page

-Infected tubers are the main source of C. michiganensis subsp. sepedonicus and the pathogen is spread to other tubers by direct contact or via contamination of machinery and other equipment with which potatoes come in contact.
+Infected tubers are the main source of C. sepedonicus and the pathogen is spread to other tubers by direct contact or via contamination of machinery and other equipment with which potatoes come in contact.
 Cutting knives and picker-type planters are particularly prone to spread infection.
 Spread of the pathogen on contaminated grading machines and transport trucks is also important.
-Plant-to-plant spread in the field is usually low (Mansfield-Giese, 1997) but there is experimental evidence that insects can transmit the disease (Christie et al., 1991).
+Plant-to-plant spread in the field is usually low (Mansfeld-Giese, 1997) but there is experimental evidence that insects can transmit the disease (Christie et al., 1991).
 Infected volunteer plants may also serve as a source of infection.
+The bacterium grows relatively slowly on artificial surfaces and is easily out competed by other micro-organisms commonly found in environmental samples (Ward et al., 2001).
+Storage of healthy potato tubers in crates superficially contaminated with C. sepedonicus and then planted in greenhouse produced infected plants (Abdel-Kader et al., 2004).

 Seedborne AspectsTop of page

-C. michiganensis subsp. sepedonicus occurs in seed tubers produced from infected potato plants, the primary host of this pathogen, as well as the seeds itself (Gudmestad et al., 2009).
+Clavibacter sepedonicus occurs in seed tubers produced from infected potato plants (Gudmestad et al., 2009).

-Pathogenic strains of C. michiganensis subsp. sepedonicus were recovered from sugarbeet seeds produced in the Willamette Valley, Oregon, USA, in 1984.
-The bacterium was isolated directly from culture plates of diluted sugarbeet seed extracts and from aubergines that had been inoculated with sugarbeet seed strains of the pathogen.
-All strains from sugarbeet seed were pathogenic to potatoes and aubergines.
+Pathogenic strains of C. sepedonicus were recovered from sugar beet (Beta vulgaris var. saccharifera) seeds produced in the Willamette Valley, Oregon, USA, in 1984.
+The bacterium was isolated directly from culture plates of diluted sugar beet seed extracts and from aubergines (Solanum melongena) that had been inoculated with sugar beet seed strains of the pathogen.
+All strains from sugar beet seed were pathogenic to potatoes and aubergines.
 Indirect immunofluorescent antibody staining (IFAS) using highly specific monoclonal antibodies detected the pathogen in seed extracts (Bugbee and Gudmestad, 1988).
-C. michiganensis subsp. sepedonicus is not recognized as a pathogen of sugarbeet.
+C. sepedonicus was detected in potato volunteer tuber samples from different locations in the Czech Republic (Pánková et al., 2007).
+At high inoculum level of C. sepedonicus in potato tubers, 51-93% of stems were infected at 80 days after planting and 10-59% of the tubers were infected at harvest (De Boer et al., 1996).

 Plant TradeTop of page